Hardmath123/hardmath123.github.io/content/bower-unlimited-bower.md

 [XMLHttpRequest](http://dojotoolkit.org/reference-guide/1.10/dojo/xhr.html)
 [API](http://www.w3.org/TR/XMLHttpRequest/).
 Each reimplementation of XHR is basically the same thing, with slightly different method names or argument conventions.
-As a developer, I would rather know the Real API--I can use it anywhere I want, and I have unrestricted access to the entire API (so I'm not at the mercy of someone who doesn't think PUT requests are worth implementing).
+As a developer, I would rather know the Real API---I can use it anywhere I want, and I have unrestricted access to the entire API (so I'm not at the mercy of someone who doesn't think PUT requests are worth implementing).